solusine/markdown-licenses/licenses/Apache-2.0.md

   <dt><h4>Contribution</h4></dt>
   <dd>
-    <p>“<em>Contribution</em>” shall mean any work of authorship, including the original version of the Work and any modifications or additions to that Work or Derivative Works thereof, that is intentionally submitted to Licensor for inclusion in the Work by the copyright owner or by an individual or Legal Entity authorized to submit on behalf of the copyright owner.</p>
+    <p>“<i>Contribution</i>” shall mean any work of authorship, including the original version of the Work and any modifications or additions to that Work or Derivative Works thereof, that is intentionally submitted to Licensor for inclusion in the Work by the copyright owner or by an individual or Legal Entity authorized to submit on behalf of the copyright owner.</p>

 > [!NOTE]
-> For the purposes of this definition, “<em>submitted</em>” means any form of electronic, verbal, or written communication sent to the Licensor or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Licensor for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by the copyright owner as “<em>Not a Contribution.</em>”
+> For the purposes of this definition, “<i>submitted</i>” means any form of electronic, verbal, or written communication sent to the Licensor or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Licensor for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by the copyright owner as “<i>Not a Contribution.</i>”

   </dd>

   <dt><h4>Contributor</h4></dt>
-  <dd>“<em>Contributor</em>” shall mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and subsequently incorporated within the Work.</dd>
+  <dd>“<i>Contributor</i>” shall mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and subsequently incorporated within the Work.</dd>
 </dl>

 ### 2. Grant of Copyright License